All FLC students can benefit from a Merit online profile.

 - Yes!
 If you are in charge of an area listed above, click for information on submitting student names.

-- If you have an idea for a formal student accomplishment that isn't included in the list above, email Lindsay Nyquist, Social Media Coordinator and manager of FLC's Merit initiatives.
+- If you have an idea for a formal student accomplishment that isn't included in the list above, email Lindsay Nyquist, manager of FLC's Merit initiatives.
 The best hometown news releases include multiple students.